New parents tend to spend a great deal of time focusing on their baby’s sleep (or lack of it).

 To give you a rough guide as to how many hours your baby might sleep at various ages, here are a few sleep charts.

-You will notice the numbers on each are different; this isn’t an exact science and nobody knows exactly how many hours sleep each unique human being needs.
+You will notice the numbers on each chart are different.
+This isn’t an exact science and nobody knows exactly how many hours sleep each unique human being needs.

 Here are some averages, listed on WebMD: